BA in Geography

 Upper-Division Department Electives (18 credits; 3000-level or higher)

 - Three additional upper division GEO courses (at least one 4000-level course).

 Other Electives (30 credits)

-A minimum of 9 credits must be taken outside the major.
 A minimum of 18 credits must be upper division (3000-level or higher).

 Option: Please consider applying the upper division major courses (required and elective) to a second major in Anthropology/Sociology, a minor in Anthropology/Sociology, or a certificate program.